carbon-language/carbon-lang/docs/project/goals.md

 While large-scale, tool-assisted migration of C++ code to Carbon is an explicit goal, handling all C++ code with this is expressly not a goal.
-There is likely a great deal of C++ code that works merely by chance or has serious flaws that prevent us from understanding the engineer's intent.
+There is likely a great deal of C++ code that works merely by chance or has serious flaws that prevent us from understanding the developer's intent.
 While we may be able to provide a minimally "correct" migration to very unfriendly code, mechanically reproducing exact C++ semantics even if bizarre, even this is not guaranteed and improving on it is not a goal.
 Migration support will prioritize code that